louisclarencepeter/rockpaperandscissors/README.md

 # Rock, Paper, Scissors Game

-This is a simple web-based game of Rock, Paper, Scissors created using JavaScript.
+This is a simple web-based game of Rock, Paper, Scissors created using JavaScript and leter HTML and CSS will be incorporated!

 ## How to Play